-Scales will open at 3:00 P.M. and close at 8:00 P.M. on Friday and 6:00 P.M.
-Saturday.
+Scales will open at 3:00 P.M. on Friday and Saturday and close at 8:00 P.M.
+Friday and 6:00 P.M. on Saturday.
 All fish caught during the tournament must be weighed before scales close on Saturday night.
 Boats inside the designated markers by 8:00 P.M. on Friday and 6:00 P.M.
 Saturday will have their fish weighed in order and scales will close immediately after the last fish is weighed.
-All billfish catch forms for boated and/or released fish must be turned in before close of scales.
+All billfish catch verification forms for boated and/or released fish must be turned in to officials before close of scales.

 The Mississippi Gulf Coast Billfish Classic Tournament uses the rules of the International Game Fish Association as a guideline.
 The following species are eligible for competition when caught by properly registered anglers in accordance with tournament rules: